 A: Yes!
 Spectators at most of the games are comprised of inmates that have earned the privilege to attend, several armed guards, and a chaplain or two.
 We also have the ability to bring spectators of our own who are able to minister to the inmates in the stands during the games.

 Q: How is the Gospel shared at these events?

 A: A clear Gospel presentation is shared with the audience and opponents at half time.
 One player or coach from the Push The Rock team takes a few minutes to share a personal testimony of how God has shown His grace in their life.
 A different player or coach then follows up the personal testimony with a clear explanation of the Gospel.
 English and Spanish New Testaments are then made available to anyone that requests one.
 They include a response card that can be filled out for continued interaction.

 Q: Is there follow up with the inmates we interact with?

-A: SPM has a Pen Pal Program, Bible Correspondence School and a Birthday Card ministry available to inmates that fill out a response cards.
+A: Pen Pal Program, Bible Correspondence School and a Birthday Card ministry available to inmates that fill out a response cards.
 Click here to find out more information for these programs.

 Q: Can we send an entire team to an event, or do you only take individuals?

 A: We would love to talk to you about taking your entire or partial team to one of our events.
 Each team member would need to fill out an application, a clearance form, and participate in training for the event.
 Our schedule and time frame with the prison is not flexible, but we can work with you on the additional details of the trip.
 For more information please contact Kyle Stramara.